Ask a Question

 Included 7 nights accommodation in shared rooms/tents, 8 days of riding with qualified guide and back-up, all meals and snacks, drinks, luggage transfer between camps & transfers from Limpopo airfield or Pont Drift border point.

-Not included Flights, transfers to/from Johannesburg airport, travel insurance, additional game drives ($75pp), conservation fee (USD 10 per person per night), tips & other personal expenses.
+Not included Flights, transfers to/from Johannesburg airport, travel insurance, official game drives (c. $87pp), conservation fee (USD 20 per person per night), tips & other personal expenses.

 Extras